Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ## Overview
 Duration: 1

-Hightouch helps marketers activate their data, sitting in Snowflake, in over 100 different destinations.
-It provides the "last mile" of the [Modern Data Stack](https://hightouch.com/blog/reverse-etl-bringing-the-modern-data-stack-full-circle).
+Hightouch helps marketers activate their customer data from Snowflake to over 125 different applications.
+The Data Activation platform, powered by Reverse ETL, provides the "last mile" of the [Modern Data Stack](https://hightouch.com/blog/reverse-etl-bringing-the-modern-data-stack-full-circle).

 ![Snowflake and Hightouch stack](assets/Snowflake_Template_The_Modern_Data_Stack_e80de39d33.jpg)

-Sometimes a brand wants to suppress some or all existing customers from an ad campaign.
-This could be because the campaign is a propsecting campaign, and does not have messaging that makes sense for existing customers.
-It could also be because the brand offers something like a subscription, which can only be purchased once.
-Or, it could be a product with a slow replenishment cycle, where recent purchasers are very unlikely to purchase again so soon.
-This is the scenario we will explore with this Quickstart, where recent purchasers are added as an excluded audience segment in a Youtube campaign through Google Ads.
+The use of suppression audiences has become increasingly important in modern marketing due to the rising cost of advertising and the increasing expectations of consumers.
+A suppression audience is a group of customers who are excluded from a marketing campaign to ensure that they do not see irrelevant ads.
+Suppression audiences can be created using various segments, such as current customers, churned customers, or those with low purchasing propensity.
+The idea behind suppression audiences is simple: you define who you do not want to target with your ads.
+By excluding certain groups from your campaign, you can focus on delivering relevant marketing to your desired audience.

+In this Quickstart, we will cover a suppression audience use-case where recent purchasers are added as an excluded (suppression) audience segment in a Youtube campaign run through Google Ads.
+Leveraging existing customer data in Snowflake, we will build the purchaser audience with Hightouch's no-code audience builder and sync the users to Google Ads.

 ### Prerequisites
 - Basic experience with Snowflake and SQL
-- Access to Hightouch with the "audiences" feature enabled.
+- Access to [Hightouch](https://hightouch.com/get-started) with the "audiences" feature enabled.
 Reach out for a [demo](https://hightouch.com/demo) if needed.

 ### What You’ll Learn
-- how to create test data in Snowflake
+- How to create test data in Snowflake
-- how to connect Hightouch to Snowflake
+- How to connect Hightouch to Snowflake
-- how to create an audience in Google Ads for Youtube from this data
+- How to create an audience in Google Ads for Youtube from this data

 ### What You’ll Build
 - An audience for suppression within Google Ads